djalbat/reaction/README.md

 Launch the `examples.html` file.
 There is a Redux as well as a vanilla example application.

-## Compiling from source

-Automation is thanks to [npm scripts](https://docs.npmjs.com/misc/scripts), have a look at the `package.json` file.
-The pertinent commands are:

-    npm run build-debug
-    npm run watch-debug

 ## Supported functionality

 - React components